Home / Toolbox Talks / Spill Response Toolbox Talk

 Preventing Chemical Spills and Leaks

-The best way to handle a spill is to prevent it from happening in the first place.
-According to the American Society of Safety Professionals, a well-planned Spill Prevention, Control, and Countermeasure (SPCC) program can reduce spills by more than 60%.
-Effective prevention methods include:
+The best solution to handle a spill is to prevent it from happening in the first place, which means you can avoid the entire emergency.
+According to the American Society of Safety Professionals, a well-planned Spill Prevention, Control, and Countermeasure (SPCC) program is one of the most effective ways to significantly reduce spill incidents on job sites.

 • Proper Storage and Labeling – Hazardous materials should be stored in labeled, leak-proof containers with secondary containment to catch potential spills.